scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 Authentication in SCION is based on digital certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
 SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
 Such scoping of trust roots within an ISD improves security, as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
 An ISD's trust roots and policy are encoded in the TRC, which has a version number, a list of public keys that serves as root of trust for various purposes, and policies governing the number of signatures required for performing different types of actions.
 The TRC serves as a way to bootstrap all authentication within SCION.
 Additionally, TRC versioning is used to efficiently revoke compromised roots of trust.

 Each TRC consists of a collection of signed root certificates, which are used to sign CA certificates, which are in turn used to sign AS certificates.
 The TRC also includes ISD-policies that specify, for example, the TRC's usage, validity, and future updates.
 A TRC is a fundamental component of an ISD's control-plane PKI.
-The so-called **base TRC** constitutes the ISD's trust anchor and thus axiomatically trusted.
+The so-called **base TRC** constitutes the ISD's trust anchor and is thus axiomatically trusted.
 It is signed during a signing ceremony by so-called voting ASes and then distributed throughout the ISD.
 All ASes within an ISD must be pre-loaded with the currently valid base TRC of their own ISD.

 ### Overview of Certificates, Keys, and Roles

-All certificates used in SCION's control-plane PKI are in X.509 v3 format [RFC5280].
+All certificates used in SCION's control-plane PKI are in X.509 v3 format {{RFC5280}}.
 Additionally, the TRC contains self-signed certificates instead of plain public keys.
 Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.

 All ASes in SCION have the task to sign and verify control-plane messages.
 However, certain ASes have additional roles: